Rushia-cn/Cliper/README.md

 # Clipper

-An automation tool for download, trim, normalize, upload and publish audio clips to [Rushai Button](rushia.moe).
+An automation tool for download, trim, normalize, upload and publish audio clips to [Rushia Button](https://rushia.moe).